10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 If you are still uncertain – you should know that the All Trails mobile application was voted the 2023 iPhone App of the Year by Apple.

-This is a beautiful lakeside trail that follows a path that gently goes up and down several times as you loop around the Étang aux Cerises pond (a pond that honestly feels more like a lake, to be honest), with several viewpoints along the way.
+This is a beautiful lakeside trail that follows a path that gently goes up and down several times as you loop around the Étang aux Cerises pond (a pond that honestly looks more like a lake, to be honest), with several viewpoints along the way.
+The first half along the east side of the pond is lovely as you travel through various types of woodland, eventually climbing up to a beautiful promontory (Colline de la Serpentine) a few hundred feet above the pond.
+You will also get to enjoy great lakeside views during the first few hundred meters of the trail.

 Distance: 8.5 km